 Does Alaska have state overtime laws that are different from federal law?

-- An employee of an employer who employs three people or less in the regular course of business
+- An employee of an employer who has less than four employees

-- Any employee of any employer engaged in small mining operations where not more than 12 people are employed, as long as an individual is employed not in excess of 12 hours a day or 56 hours a week during a period or periods of not more than 14 workweeks in the aggregate in any calendar year during the mining season
+- Employees of small mining operations (less than 13 employees), as long as the individual is not employed more than 12 hours a day or 56 hours a week during a period of not more than 14 work weeks per year

-- Any individual employed as an outside buyer of poultry, eggs, cream or milk in their raw or natural state
+- Outside buyers of poultry, eggs, cream or milk in their raw or natural state

-- Work performed by an employee under a Flexible Work Hour Plan if the plan is included as part of a collective bargaining agreement
+- Employees who have a Flexible Work Hour Plan as part of a collective bargaining agreement

 - Work performed by an employee under a Voluntary Flexible Work Hour Plan if:

 - The employee and the employer have signed a written agreement and the written agreement has been filed with the Labor Department; and

 - The Labor Department has issued a certificate approving the plan which states the work is for 40 hours a week and not more than 10 hours a day; for work over 40 hours a week or 10 hours a day under a Flexible Work Hour Plan not included as part of a collective bargaining agreement, overtime compensation at the rate of one and one-half times the regular rate of pay

 - Some line haul truck drivers for trips exceeding 100 road miles

 - An individual employed as a "community health aide" by a local or regional health organization